Mexico Travel News

 Travel Weekly Mexico News

-The weekly route will be the lone nonstop offering between Acapulco and the U.S. West Coast.
+American will become the sole carrier offering service between Buenos Aires and the U.S. West Coast.

 Banks: Banks in Mexico are beginning to get their act together from a commercial view-point.
 Branches are now open from 9am to 4pm in many cities and big towns, and some even open Saturday mornings.
 HSBC now opens from 8am to 8pm six days a week.
 For more information about managing your money in Mexico, connect to the Money Section on Mexperience.